Building LLMs is probably not going be a brilliant business

 If LLM makers aren't going to be good businesses, does that bode ill for The Future?

 Firstly, it does not mean the technology will be bad.
 Whether the technology ends up being good or not is mostly unrelated to whether Open AI/Anthropic/Mistral/whoever makes any money off it.
-Container virtualisation technology is pretty well developed even though Docker made almost nothing out of it.
-Web browsers are extremely advanced pieces of software even though making a browser is such a bad business that most don't even count it as a business at all.
+Container virtualisation technology is pretty well developed even though Docker made almost nothing on it.
+Web browsers are extremely advanced pieces of software even though making a browser is such a bad business that most don't usually count it as a business at all.
 And CRMs are terrible despite the fact that Salesforce is tremendously successful.
 Technology success and business success are mostly unrelated.

 And then: not all AI businesses are building models.
 Ideally, if I were running an AI business I would avoid building a model at all costs.
-Building your own models looks like a undifferentiated schlep.
+Building your own models looks like an undifferentiated schlep.
 Using a tiny bit of some expensively trained model that Anthropic has produced could be very cost effective and might make some business idea work that wouldn't have 5 years ago.

 Beware software companies that aren't software companies

 The problem is that not all technology companies are software companies.
-If you have a hugely powerful single supplier like NVIDIA then the economics of your company are going to less like Microsoft Office and more like Pan-Am.
+If you have a hugely powerful single supplier like NVIDIA then the economics of your company are going to look less like Microsoft Office and more like Pan-Am.

 Contact/etc